tito-arch/BABC-2/content/post/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

-+++
-author = "M.I.Titus"
-categories = "Artificial Intelligence & Machine Learning" date = 2023-03-19T22:44:24Z
+---
+title: "Conversational Ai, Dangerous Ai: The Journey to Ai conciousness"
+date: 2023-03-19T22:44:24.000Z
+draft: false
-description = "Can a computer achieve a state of consciousness, is passing the Turing test still relevant" tags = ["deep mind", "Open AI", "Conversational AI"] title = "Conversational Ai, Dangerous Ai: The Journey to Ai conciousness" [cover] alt = "Can Machines Think?" caption = "image credits: Open Ai" image = "/uploads/11111.webp"
+description: Can a computer achieve a state of consciousness, is passing the Turing test still relevant

-+++
+cover-photo: bunnie abc
+categories: Artificial Intelligence & Machine Learning
+tags:
+  - deep mind
+  - Open AI
+  - Conversational AI
+author: M.I.Titus
+cover:
+  alt: Can Machines Think?
+  caption: "image credits: Open Ai"
+  image: /uploads/11111.webp
+---
 ## Can Machines Think?

 [**Alan Turing**](https://en.wikipedia.org/wiki/Alan_Turing) asked, "**I propose the question, can machines think?**".
 Can a computer achieve a state of consciousness?
 Distinguishing a bot from a human has lately become so overwhelming.
 Suddenly humans sound like bots.